YuTian9/DV_Dine/presentation/presentation_Yu.md

 An effective method for community detection in large-scale complex networks.

-IT works by labeling the vertices with unique labels and then updating the labels by majority voting in the neighborhood of the vertex.
+It works by labeling the vertices with unique labels and then updating the labels by majority voting in the neighborhood of the vertex.

     lp=label.propagation.community(adj_mtx_g) ##runlabelpropogationpartitioning
     plot(lp,adj_mtx_g) ##plotL-Ppartitioning